 Description

-The Maintenance Schedule is a common document, which shows the restriction data on the upstream network of GRTgaz.
+The Maintenance Schedule is a common document, which shows the restriction data on the upstream network of NaTran.
 It is divided into 2 documents : short term (from D to D+1) and long term (from D+2 to D+n).

 Available method of publication